-By Air.
 The nearest airport that is also well-connected to the major cities in the country is Kullu Manali Airport in Bhuntar, Kullu.
 After deboarding, you can take public transport to travel in and around the area.
 The airport is under the Airport Authority of India (AAI).
 It is equipped with all modern facilities, such as an automated firefighting system, toilets for the specially-abled, advance PA systems, fire detection, modern ticketing counters, etc.

-By Train.
 The nearest railway station to Kullu is Jogindernagar.
 However, its connectivity to major cities is not strong.
 The next closest railway station which is well-connected to far cities is in Chandigarh.
 It has good overall connectivity when it comes to travelling from cities like Delhi, Chandigarh, Pune, and Mumbai.
 After deboarding the train, you would need to take a cab or some other means of transportation to further reach your destination.

-By Road.
 Himachal Pradesh has good overall connectivity via well-maintained road networks.
 Here is how you can reach the Spring festival via the following ways.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here.